UCD-193AB-ws24/Wirecracker/docs/stimulation-page.md

   * Gray: Unmarked/Default
 * **Pairing Indicator**:
   * Shows which contact is paired with the current one
-  * Updated when cycling through pairs
+  * All possible pairs are shown at once

 ### **Visibility Options**